 - 1. When acting in your role as a member of the authority: - 1.1.
 Do treat others with respect. - 1.2.
-Do ensure that you are aware of and comply with the requirements which the Bribery Act 2010 places on you in your role as a Member and on the Council as a whole.
+Do ensure that you are aware of and comply with the requirements which the Bribery Act 2010 places on you in your role as a member and on the Council as a whole. - 1.3.

-- 1.3.
 Do not do anything which may cause your authority to breach any of the equality enactments (as defined in Section 33 of the Equality Act 2006(a)). - 1.4.
 Do not bully any person (bullying is offensive, intimidating, malicious, insulting or humiliating behaviour that is directed at someone over whom you have some actual or potential influence). - 1.5.
-Do not intimidate or try to intimidate, anyone who has complained about you or who may be involved with a complaint about you - 1.6.
+Do not intimidate or try to intimidate anyone who has complained about you, or who may be involved with a complaint about you. - 1.6.
 Do not do anything which compromises or is likely to compromise the impartiality of those who work for, or on behalf of, your authority. - 1.7.
-Do not disclose information given to you in confidence by anyone, or information acquired by you which you believe, or ought reasonably to be aware, is of a confidential nature, except where- - (i) you have the consent of a person authorised to give it; - (ii) you are required by law to do so; - (iii) the disclosure is made to a third party for the purpose of obtaining professional legal advice provided that the third party agrees not to disclose the information to any other person; or - (iv) the disclosure is- - (a) reasonable and in the public interest; and - (b) made in good faith and in compliance with the reasonable requirements of the authority - 1.8.
+Do not disclose information given to you in confidence by anyone, or information acquired by you which you believe, or ought reasonably to be aware, is of a confidential nature, except where: - (i) you have the consent of a person authorised to give it; - (ii) you are required by law to do so;

+(iii) the disclosure is made to a third party for the purpose of obtaining professional legal advice provided that the third party agrees not to disclose the information to any other person; or

+- (iv) the disclosure is: - (a) reasonable and in the public interest; and

+(b) made in good faith and in compliance with the reasonable requirements of the authority.

+- 1.8.
 Do not prevent another person from gaining access to information to which that person is entitled by law. - 1.9.
 Do not use or try to use your position improperly to obtain an advantage or disadvantage for yourself or any other person or body. - 2.
-When making decisions on behalf of or as part of the authority: - 2.1.
-Do have regard to any relevant advice provided to you by the Council's Clerk where such advice is offered pursuant to his or her statutory duties. - 2.2.
+When making decisions on behalf of or as part of the authority: - 2.1. (deliberately left blank). - 2.2.
 Do give reasons for the decisions in accordance with any statutory requirements and any reasonable additional requirements imposed by the authority. - 3.
-When using or authorising the use by others of the resources of the authority- - 3.1.
-Do make sure that such resources are not used improperly for political purposes (including party political purposes); and - 3.2.
+When using or authorising the use by others of the resources of the authority: - 3.1.
+Do act in accordance with the authority's reasonable requirements. - 3.2.
+Do make sure that such resources are not used improperly for political purposes (including party political purposes).

+- 3.3. (deliberately left blank). - 3.4.
 Do not improperly use knowledge gained solely as a result of your role as a member for the advancement of your Disclosable Pecuniary Interests.